 The term boot is short for bootstrap, and the metaphor is to imagine a person wearing boots who reaches down, pulls on their bootstraps, and lifts themselves into the air.
-Of course, this only is possible in cartoons, but it is a vivid image.
-With the power off, a computer is a dead hunk of silicon,steel, and wires.
+Of course, this is only possible in cartoons, but it is a vivid image.
+With the power off, a computer is a dead hunk of silicon, steel, and wires.
 During the boot process, it has to wake up, find all of its peripherals, and configure itself to run software.
 It takes some doing to make all of this happen.

 The process begins with the BIOS (Basic Input Output System), which is a series of instructions that are contained on a ROM (read-only memory) chip.
 In addition to the ROM BIOS there are settings that are held on a battery-powered chip.
 This chip is frequently made of a special material called CMOS (complementary metal oxide semiconductor).
 These settings are configurable by the user, and can be accessed at the beginning of the boot process by pressing a special key, such as F1 or Delete.
 The settings held in the CMOS tell the computer which disk drives are present, and the order in which these disks should be checked for boot information.